andrei-aleksanian/Google-Apps-Scripts/README.md

 ### How to get started

-1. Get a G-suite account
+1. Clone the repository.
-2. Log into the G-suite account.
+2. Log into your Google account.
 3. Make a GCP(Google Cloud Platform) project (you will need to input your domain name)
 4. Enable `Apps Script` API in marketplace
 5. Go to(stay at) the management board